October 13, 2025

 Detect similar visual elements across your projects

-Best Figma Alternatives (Ranked)
+14 Best Figma Alternatives (Ranked)

-1. Kosmik - Best Figma Alternative For Moodboarding and Brainstorming
+1. Kosmik: Best Figma Alternative for Moodboarding

 But here's where it gets interesting: the AI watches what you're working on and suggests related content before you even think to look for it.